What you will learn in this article:

 Reishi Calm Elixir is a blend of reishi powder, reishi extract, date extract, goji powder, and luohan fruit/monk fruit extract.
 The flavor is smooth, sweet, and bitter with underlying notes of dates.

 Again, the synergy that occurs among the complementary Chinese herbs is what really enhances the effects of the reishi.
-This combination helps soothe your body at the end of the day, helping you digest food, de-stress, and prepare for deep sleep.
+This combination helps soothe your body at the end of the day, helping support digestion, relaxation, and deep sleep.

 What else makes Pique tea’s reishi unique?
 Pique’s reishi is grown on grass rather than on trees or logs, as is conventionally done.
-This is done using a technology known as JunCao™, which is a series of comprehensive techniques used to cultivate reishi on herbaceous plants to increase its content of active constituents, including new sterol molecules that help boost memory.
+This is done using a technology known as JunCao™, which is a series of comprehensive techniques used to cultivate reishi on herbaceous plants to increase its content of beneficial natural compounds, including new sterol molecules that help support memory.